eugenia1984/swift/100_days_of_swiftUI/day03.md

 ## <img src="https://img.icons8.com/material-rounded/40/null/xlarge-icons.png"/> Optional: Why does Swift have dictionaries as well as arrays?

-Dictionaries and arrays are both ways of storing lots of data in one variable, but they store them in different ways: dictionaries let us choose a “key” that identifies the item we want to add, whereas arrays just add each item sequentially.
+**Dictionaries and arrays are both ways of storing lots of data in one variable**, but they store them in different ways: **dictionaries let us choose a “key” that identifies the item we want to add, whereas arrays just add each item sequentially**.

 So, rather than trying to remember that array index 7 means a user’s country, we could just write user["country"] – it’s much more convenient.

-Dictionaries don’t store our items using an index, but instead they optimize the way they store items for fast retrieval.
+**Dictionaries don’t store our items using an index, but instead they optimize the way they store items for fast retrieval**.
 So, when we say user["country"] it will send back the item at that key (or nil) instantly, even if we have a dictionary with 100,000 items inside.

 Remember, you can’t be guaranteed that a key in a dictionary exists.
 This is why reading a value from a dictionary might send back nothing – you might have requested a key that doesn’t exist!

 ## <img src="https://img.icons8.com/material-rounded/40/null/xlarge-icons.png"/> Optional: Why does Swift have default values for dictionaries?

-Whenever you read a value from a dictionary, you might get a value back or you might get back nil – there might be no value for that key.
-Having no value can cause problems in your code, not least because you need to add extra functionality to handle missing values safely, and that’s where dictionary default values come in: they let you provide a backup value to use for when the key you ask for doesn’t exist.
+Whenever you read a value from a dictionary, you might **get a value back or you might get back nil – there might be no value for that key**. **Having no value can cause problems in your code**, not least because you need to add extra functionality to handle missing values safely, and that’s where **dictionary default values** come in: **they let you provide a backup value to use for when the key you ask for doesn’t exist**.

 For example, here’s a dictionary that stores the exam results for a student: